-4. Hydrogenation of Vegetable Oils: Hydrogenation is the process of adding hydrogen (H?) to unsaturated fats or oils to convert them into saturated fats.
-This process is catalyzed by nickel (Ni) or platinum (Pt)
+4. Hydrogenation of Vegetable Oils:

-catalysts.
+Hydrogenation is the process of adding hydrogen (H2) to unsaturated fats or oils to convert them into saturated fats.
+This process is catalyzed by nickel (Ni) or platinum (Pt) catalysts.
 It is used in the production of margarine & other food products.

-- 5. Catalytic Converters in Automobiles:
+5. Catalytic Converters in Automobiles:

-- Catalytic converters use platinum (Pt), palladium (Pd), & rhodium (Rh) as catalysts to reduce harmful emissions from internal combustion engines.
-They facilitate rejoinders that convert as carbon monoxide (CO), nitrogen oxides (NOx), & hydrocarbons (HC) into less harmful products such as carbon dioxide (CO?) & nitrogen (N?).
+Catalytic converters use platinum (Pt), palladium (Pd), & rhodium (Rh) as catalysts to reduce harmful emissions from internal combustion engines.
+They facilitate rejoinders that convert toxic gases like carbon monoxide (CO), nitrogen oxides (NOx), & hydrocarbons (HC) into less harmful products such as carbon dioxide (CO2) & nitrogen (N2).

-- 6. Catalysis in Environmental Protection:
+6. Catalysis in Environmental Protection: